phalcon/documentation/docs/html.md

 // </textarea>
 ```

+!!! info "NOTE"

-> **NOTE**: More helpers will become available in future versions of Phalcon.
+    More helpers will become available in future versions of Phalcon.
 The goal is to completely replace the [Phalcon\Tag](tag.md) object with small HTML helper classes.
-{: .alert .alert-info }

 [html-attributes]: api/phalcon_html.md#html-attributes
 [html-attributes-attributesinterface]: api/phalcon_html.md#html-attributes-attributesinterface